5 Things to Know About Subagents in Real Estate

 You’ll find fewer subagents being used in the market because of this legal bind.

-Since sellers are responsible for footing the bill for the commission of a buyer’s agent, there’s no reason to get anything but the best.
-Clever pairs up buyers who are ready to strike a deal with top-rated local Partner Agents who know the market intimately.
-Our Partner Agents have years of experience in finding deals.
-Plus qualifying buyers receive part of the purchase price back after closing on a home.
+Since sellers are responsible for footing the bill for the buyer’s agent commission, there’s no reason to get anything but the best.
+You can find a top agent by using an agent finding tool like Clever Real Estate.
+Clever connects buyers with top-rated local agents who know the market intimately.
+These agents have years of experience finding deals.
+Plus, qualifying buyers receive cash back after closing on a home.